-How to Apply for Farm Grants in Canada
+How to Apply for Farm Grants in Canada Guide

 As a new farmer, access to capital in the early years of operation, or during periods of significant change such as farm transition or expansion, can be a challenge.
 The good news is, there are many farm grants for beginning farmers in Canada, and we’ve compiled a list of some of our favourites below, as well as tips for applying.

-This post was inspired by and based on the generous expertise of Andrew Rosychuk of Rosy Farms, a regenerative haskap farm in Alberta and a speaker for our Business Bootcamp.
+This guide was inspired by and based on the generous expertise of Andrew Rosychuk of Rosy Farms, a regenerative haskap farm in Alberta and a speaker for our Business Bootcamp.
 Over the course of his farming career Andrew has become quite the grant wizard, and gives this advice to new farmers looking for grants, “There are so many grants, you just have to look.
 Make sure to stay connected with parties whose job is to know about grants, saving you countless hours and opening up opportunities.
 Each grant will open and close at different times, make sure you are informed and ready.”

 Photo credit: Rosy Farms